Single Father Surrogacy Cost| Cost of surrogacy for a gay couple

 What factors influence the expenses of single father surrogacy?

 The price tag of single father surrogacy is shaped by many things.
-These include where it happens if an egg donor is needed, the medical steps, and legal costs.
+These include where it happens if an egg donor is needed, the medical steps, and the legal costs.

 How can single fathers finance their surrogacy journey?